iamaanahmad/InstagramUnfollower/README.md

 # InstagramUnfollower
-This code helps you to unfollow the peoples from your instagram account.
+This code helps you unfollow people from your Instagram account.

+# Search for INSTAGRAM_USERNAME and Reply with your Instagram Username.
+I used it personally, so this may be difficult to understand, but it works safely.

+The code is AI-generated and customized.